Gloucestershire Energy from Waste facility: Controversies

-The Gloucestershire Energy from Waste Facility faced "fierce opposition" while the project was both being planned and constructed, including from Stroud District Council.
+The Gloucestershire Energy from Waste facility faced "fierce opposition" while the project was both being planned and constructed, including from Stroud District Council.
 Concerns were raised over the cost and carbon dioxide emissions of the project, as well as whether it would discourage residents to recycle.

-Local Opposition
+Local opposition

 More than 5,000 people signed a petition in 2010 opposing the plant.

 In October 2012, protesters wearing protective suits and gas masks gathered outside a council office, and then in March 2013 over 100 people protested at the proposed construction site.
 Objections included the impact on the environment, human health, and the size and location of the plant.

 In January 2015, hundreds of protesters gathered in Stroud, concerned over the potential impact on the environment, as well as the size and cost.
-David Drew, Stroud's labour candidate said he thought the incinerator was the "wrong decision".
+David Drew, Stroud's Labour candidate said he thought the incinerator was the "wrong decision".

 In June 2017, protesters stormed and graffitied Gloucester Shire Hall, demanding construction work was halted.

 Protesters blocked the entrance to the construction site in August 2017 and again in January 2019, when they also held up traffic.

-Legal Challenges
+Legal challenges

-Stroud District Council had consistently opposed the planned facility and in February 2015 they launched a legal challenge against the government's decision to approve the plans, describing it as their "only option" left.
+Stroud District Council had consistently opposed the planned facility and in February 2015 launched a legal challenge against the government's decision to approve the plans, describing it as their "only option" left.
 Balfour Beatty said it would cooperate fully, but was "disappointed" with the legal action.
-The High Court rejected the legal challenge in July.
+The High Court rejected the legal challenge in July of that year.

 In April 2017, the environmental group Community R4C filed a complaint with the Competition and Markets Authority, claiming the project did not provide value for money.
 Community R4C took Gloucestershire County Council to the High Court in March 2020, claiming the contract was awarded to UBB unlawfully.
 The group said that they "would have bid for the contract" and had been working on an alternative waste processing plant which was "much cheaper".
 Gloucestershire County Council disagreed, stating its actions were completely lawful.
 In July, the High Court ruled that Community R4C was not qualified to bid for the contract.